 Me gusta el kétchup.

-We add the first block only if we want to put special emphasis on the person:
+We add Block 1 only if we want to put special emphasis on the person:

 A mí me gusta el kétchup.